-vant to take to heart for your rself and to share with other rs:
+What are the key points you want to take to heart for yourself and to share with others?

 "When our deceitful nature is balanced by integrity, we have the confidence to open the doors to our homes, our businesses, our bank accounts and our credit reports and feel proud that we are responsible, contributing members of our communities.
 It keeps us on the straight road to success - the path that ensures that we will uphold our values, remember what is important, and make conscious choices."